hackebrot/hackebrot/README.md

 [Mozilla][mozilla], a company that makes browsers, apps, code and tools that puts people before profit. 🔥🦊

-For fun, I like to run, climb, ride my bicycle, enjoy the outdoors, play video games and read books.
+For fun, I like to run, climb, hike, ride my gravel bike, play video games and read books.
 I share my [reading-list][reading-list] on my blog, as I find it keeps me motivated to read more often.
-🏃🏻‍♂️🧗🏻‍♂️🚴🏻‍♂️🌳🌤🎮📚
+🏃🏻‍♂️🧗🏻‍♂️🚴🏻‍♂️🌳⛰🌤🎮📚

 I'm interested in mentoring, open-source software communities, and learning how to become a better tech leader.
 Ask me about public speaking, coding with